 Thanks to the work of a development team called Neoos, many app developers found a workaround to this issue by adding a custom button on top of the default numeric keyboard.
 But in iOS 4, this method stops working.
 I did some digging and found out everything I could about the issue and want to share it with any developers who might be looking for the same solution I am.

 If you're reading this I'm assuming you understand how Neoos' solution to the problem worked.
-In iPhone OS 3, when a UIKeyboardWillShowNotification was sent, their custom method iterated through all the subviews on the screen to find the keyboard, and then added a custom button on top of it.
+In iPhone OS 3, when a UIKeyboardWillShowNotification was sent, their custom method iterated through all the subviews on the screen to find the keyboard, and then added a custom button on top of it.The problem is this: in iOS 4 (at least, in the Gold Master Seed available to developers as of a few days ago), the keyboard view is not instantiated by the time the UIKeyboardWillShowNotification is sent, so it's impossible to add the custom button to it.

 The best solution I've discovered is easy to implement but doesn't provide the same end result that we had in OS 3.
 By switching from the UIKeyboardWillShowNotification to the UIKeyboardDidShowNotification, the custom method which searches for the keyboard and adds the button isn't called until the keyboard is already on screen.
 This means that it is guaranteed to find the keyboard view and add the done button.
-The disadvantage will only be noticed by particularly observant users: as the keyboard slides into place, the bottom left button is still blank, and once the keyboard is in place, the "DONE" button simply appears
+The disadvantage will only be noticed by particularly observant users: as the keyboard slides into place, the bottom left button is still blank, and once the keyboard is in place, the "DONE" button simply appears.

 For now, this seems to be the best solution available to us as developers.
 If anyone manages to find a better solution, I'd love to hear it, and I hope that the information here was helpful in finding that solution.

-1. i can't do that.. can you explain better?
+ReplyDeletei can't do that.. can you explain better?

-actually i'm doing this
+ReplyDeleteactually i'm doing this

 in view did load